Murder of Shamim Reza Rubel

-The Shamim Reza Rubel murder is a murder of private university student that took place in police custody and created a landmark legal case in Bangladesh.
+The murder of Shamim Reza Rubel is the murder of a private university student that took place in police custody and created a landmark legal case in Bangladesh.

 History

 Incident

 Shamim Reza Rubel was a BBA student at the Independent University, Bangladesh, a private university.
 On 23 July 1998, he was taken from his home in Siddeswari by undercover members of the Detective Branch of the Bangladesh Police who started beating him immediately and accused him of having illegal weapons.
 He was taken to the Detective Branch office in Mintu Road.
 He was tortured in custody and forced to admit he had illegal weapons.
 They took him back to his house to recover the weapons, but could not find any.
 Rubel admitted that he confessed to stop the torture.
 They continued to beat him, and his screams could be heard in the neighbourhood.
 He was taken back to the Detective Branch, and there he died in custody.
 His autopsy report said he died from hemorrhage and shock caused by severe beating.